Ken Avery begins his 21st year as Gardener.

 At the Board meeting following the annual meeting, new officers elected were: John Murtfeldt, President; Mildred Olson, Vice President; Jean Chamberlain, Secretary; Caroline Price, Treasurer.

-Lynn and Pat Deweese continued the duties of editor of the Fringed Gentian™.
+Lynn and Pat Deweese continued the duties of editors of The Fringed Gentian™.

-In the Summer issue of The Fringed Gentian™ (Vol. 27 No.3 Summer 1979 ) Gardener Ken Avery reported this observation and comment:
+In the summer issue of The Fringed Gentian™ (Vol. 27 No. 3 Summer 1979 - there was not a Vol. 27 No. 2 published) Ken Avery reported this observation and comment:

-Below: The Wetland in early August at the peak of Summer vegation.
+Below: The Wetland in early August at the peak of summer vegetation.

 The following volunteer news was reported: